R2RsquaredLSE/web-inflationdistributions/README.md

 The dataset will be updated regularly to reflect the latest data.
 - **Vintage 1:** The dataset was first released in May 2026 to cover densities until February 2026.
+- **Vintage 2:** The dataset was updated in May 2026 to cover probabilities until April 2026.

 ---